(Gallbladder Removal; Lap Chole)

 Description of Procedure TOP

-Four small openings will be made in your abdomen.
-Carbon dioxide will be pumped into the abdomen to provide a better view.
+Four small cuts will be made in your belly.
+Air will be pumped into the belly.
+It will increase space inside and make it easier to see the gallbladder.

 Immediately After Procedure TOP